Many pests cause chewing damage to plants. One of them is the grasshopper.

 Plants that repel grasshoppers include Dianthus, Lantana, Chinese Brake Fern, Moss Rose, Verbena, Jasmine, Sage, and Crepe Myrtle.

-Using these as companion plants in your garden will turn these plant-eaters away before they do any damage.
+Using these as companion plants in your garden can help deter grasshoppers before they do any damage.

 14. Row Covers